Back to Blog

 2. Do I need a UK bank account to apply for a bridging loan?

 No. Funds are transferred through your UK solicitor’s client account.
-You don’t need a personal UK bank account at any stage, though some lenders may require one, so check this early.
+You do not need a personal UK bank account at any stage, though some lenders may require one, so check this early.

 3. How quickly can I get a bridging loan?